Skip to Main Content

 Online Lectures, Oral Presentations, and Speeches

 Last Name, First Name of Speaker/Presenter.
 "Title of Lecture."
-Conference or Organization Name, Day Month Year of Lecture, Location, URL of video.
+Conference or Organization Name, Day Month Year of Lecture, Location, video URL.

 For in-text citations, use (Last Name of Speaker/Presenter)